NavaneethKumar237/Risc-v-internship/README.md

 here is how it done
 ![Screenshot from 2024-05-24 18-38-14](https://github.com/NavaneethKumar237/Risc-v-internship/assets/167600626/604e1603-6ccc-47ef-9531-27ad12bb17c0)

-and the out put we got 11 number of instructions
+and the output we got 11 number of instructions

 ![Screenshot from 2024-05-24 18-38-27](https://github.com/NavaneethKumar237/Risc-v-internship/assets/167600626/1fda23bb-209b-4609-afb1-e8ede9d689db)